peterhinch/micropython-async/FASTPOLL.md

 The official uasyncio package offers only one solution which is is to redesign ``foo()`` to reduce the delay between yields to the scheduler.
 This can be difficult or impossible.
-Further it is inefficient to reduce the delay much below 2ms as the scheduler takes 230us to schedule a task.
+Further it is inefficient to reduce the delay much below 2ms as the scheduler takes 230μs to schedule a task.

-There are cases where the `foo()`` task is not time-critical.
+There are cases where the ``foo()`` task is not time-critical.
 One example is user interface code where a latency as long as 100ms would usually not be noticed.
 A system with ten pushbuttons might have ten coros competing for execution with time critical coros.
 Another case is of a coro which is not time